 Operating systems use storage or disks to save data persistently.
 Disks are used with partitions to manage them easily.
 Generally operating system and data partitions are placed separately.
-Home directory of the linux is separeted because a problem in the home directory like fulling do no effect to the general system.
+Home directory of the Linux is separated because a problem in the home directory like fulling do no effect to the general system.
 Modern Linux system use a lot of partitions.
-And here is the question How can I list partitions exists in my linux system.
+And here is the question How can I list partitions exists in my Linux system.

 List Partitions With fdisk

-fdisk is number one tool used by system administrators to manage disk. fidks provides creating, deleting, listing of partitions.
+fdisk is number one tool used by system administrators to manage disk. fdisk provides creating, deleting, listing of partitions.
+We need to use

-- There is a lot of information from system administrator persfective.
+- There is a lot of information from system administrator perspective.

 - /dec/vda is disk to list partitions